GDformer: Going Beyond Subsequence Isolation for Multivariate Time Series Anomaly Detection: Introduction

-A prospective approach is to enlarge the horizon to the entire series so as to cultivate global representations shared by all normal points, which further ensures the series-level anomaly scores and detection criterion for any points.
-However, it is nontrivial to learn such global representations and then derive anomaly scores, given the following challenges.
-(1) The self-attention mechanism in Transformers has the poor $\mathcal{O}(n^2)$ time and space complexity, with $n$ denoting the number of tokens.
-Therefore, directly inputting the entire series, with each time point corresponding to a token, will lead to the enormous scale of attention maps, which lags the training process and challenges the memory size.
-(2) Supposing we obtain the well-cultivated global representations, a natural detection criterion is that the \textit{similarity discrepancy} of global-abnormal representations is higher than that of the global-normal ones.
-Given the numerous and complex temporal representations in the entire series, the simple statistical approaches, i.e., Kullback–Leibler (KL) divergence \cite{6832827} and Jensen-Shannon (JS) divergence \cite{1365067} are incompetent to evaluate the similarity between the inherent temporal patterns.
+A prospective approach is to enlarge the horizon to the entire series so as to cultivate global representations shared by all normal points, which further ensures the series-level anomaly scores and detection criterion for any points (Fig. \ref{motivation} (b)).
+However, it is nontrivial to learn such global representations and then derive unified anomaly scores, given the following challenges. (i) The self-attention mechanism in Transformers has the poor $\mathcal{O}(n^2)$ time and space complexity, with $n$ denoting the number of tokens.
+Therefore, directly inputting the entire series, with each time point corresponding to a token, will lead to the enormous scale of attention maps, which lags the training process and challenges the memory size. (ii) Supposing we obtain the well-cultivated global representations, a natural detection criterion is that the \textit{similarity discrepancy} of global-abnormal representations is higher than that of the global-normal ones.
+Given the numerous and complex temporal representations in the entire series, the simple statistical approaches, i.e., Kullback–Leibler (KL) divergence \cite{6832827} and Jensen-Shannon (JS) divergence \cite{1365067} are incompetent in evaluating the similarity between the inherent temporal patterns (see \underline{Sec.~\ref{similarity_ablation}}).